 Taste some Port Wines

-Perhaps one of the most quintessential things to do when visiting Porto is to enjoy a Port wine tasting experience.
-This traditional fortified wine, hailing from the Porto and surrounding Douro region is somewhat of an acquired taste.
+Perhaps one of the quintessential things to do when visiting Porto is to enjoy a Port wine-tasting experience.
+This traditional fortified wine, hailing from the Porto and surrounding Douro region, is somewhat of an acquired taste.
 Still, with many different varieties and flavour profiles to choose from, you’re bound to find the perfect Port wine for you.

-Today, most Port houses offer wine tours, tastings including views of their wine cellars which are worth trying out on a visit to Porto!
+Today, most Port houses offer wine tours and tastings, including views of their wine cellars which are worth trying out on a visit to Porto!

 Admire the incredible churches & architecture in Porto